Haplogroup Q-M3: Subclade distribution

 Q-SA01 This lineage was discovered by the research group headed by Dr. Theodore G. Schurr.

 Q-L766 This lineage was discovered by citizen scientists.
 It may be linked to indigenous populations in the Southwestern United States and Mexico.

 Q-L883 This lineage was discovered by citizen scientists.

 Q-L888 This lineage was discovered by citizen scientists.

 Associated SNPs

 Q-M3 is defined by the SNPs M3 and L341.2.

 Q-M3 Phylogeny and Subgroups

-Current status of the polygentic tree for Q-M3 is published by pinotti et al. in the article Y Chromosome Sequences Reveal a Short Beringian Standstill, Rapid Expansion, and early Population structure of Native American Founders (2018).
+Current status of the polygenetic tree for Q-M3 is published by pinotti et al. in the article Y Chromosome Sequences Reveal a Short Beringian Standstill, Rapid Expansion, and early Population structure of Native American Founders (2018).
 Calibrated phylogeny of Y haplogroup for Q-M3 and its relation to the branches within Q-L54.